-The indicator (BETACAM/SP, BETACAM SX, MPEG IMX, Digital BETACAM, or HDCAM) corresponding to the current recording or playback format lights.
-The BETACAM/SP lights when the format is Betacam or Betacam SP.
+The BETACAM/SP, BETACAM SX, MPEG IMX, or Digital BETACAM indicator1) lights depending on the current recording or playback format.

+The BETACAM/SP indicator lights when the format is Betacam or Betacam SP.

 5 PHONES jack and control

 Connect stereo headphones with an impedance of 8 ohms, to monitor the sound during recording, playback and editing.